 But why not make your own?

 This is what we are doing today.
-We are baking whole grain bread from scratch.
+We are baking whole wheat bread from scratch.
 It is really not that hard, and there is something very therapeutic about the process.
 There is also such a sense of accomplishment when that beautiful loaf is resting on the kitchen counter.
 Just the smell of fresh-baked bread brings the family together.

 We are using fresh ground white whole wheat flour.
 It is a little lighter in color and milder in taste than the traditional red whole wheat flour, but they are both equally nutritious.

-Whole Grain Bread
+Whole Wheat Bread

 Print